bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.385897856517935in"} -->

 So first, I need to know, did I link to the Bootstrap JavaScript files?
-I can check up and there\'s nothing there.
+I can check up and there&apos;s nothing there.
 I can check my settings and I can see, yep, I forgot to add the Bootstrap files.
 Save.
-I\'ve saved it.
+I&apos;ve saved it.
-I go down, it still doesn\'t work.
-What could be going on that where I\'m linking to it, but my JavaScript or something dynamic isn\'t happening?
+I go down, it still doesn&apos;t work.
+What could be going on that where I&apos;m linking to it, but my JavaScript or something dynamic isn&apos;t happening?
 This occurs a lot.

-So, while I haven\'t actually forgotten it as you may have, I did comment it out.
+So, while I haven&apos;t actually forgotten it as you may have, I did comment it out.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->